Trevante Rhodes: Early life and education

 Rhodes was born in Ponchatoula, Louisiana to Demour Dangelo and Jessi Rhodes.
 His family moved to Little Elm, Texas when he was ten.
 He has one brother, Giovanni.
 At Little Elm High School, Rhodes played running back in an option offense with Cole Beasley at quarterback.
-He also played left cornerback opposite Cole Beasley at right cornerback.
+He also played left cornerback opposite Beasley at right cornerback.

 Over his high school career, Rhodes earned four letters in both football and track and field, where he competed as a sprinter specializing in the 100 and 200 meter dash.
 As a junior, Rhodes finished second behind Whitney Prevost over both distances at the 2007 University Interscholastic League Track and Field Championships at Mike A. Myers Stadium.

 While his senior year was cut short by an ACL injury on the football field, he still earned an athletic scholarship in track and field to the University of Texas at Austin.
 He studied kinesiology.

 Rhodes competed for the Texas Longhorns as a sprinter from 2008 to 2012.
 At the 2009 Pan American Junior Athletics Championships in Port of Spain, Trinidad and Tobago, Rhodes helped the U.S. squad to a gold medal in the 4×100 metres relay.

 Career

 2012–2015

-After graduation immediately began working as an actor, playing a supporting role the Nacho Vigalondo film Open Windows opposite Elijah Wood, the Eddie O’Keefe film Shangri-La Suite and the Matt Jones / Dave Hill film The Night Is Young.
+After graduation he immediately began working as an actor, playing a supporting role in the Nacho Vigalondo film Open Windows opposite Elijah Wood, the Eddie O’Keefe film Shangri-La Suite and the Matt Jones / Dave Hill film The Night Is Young.

 Trevante played the role of Ramsey in the Tyler Perry / OWN series If Loving You Is Wrong.
 His television credits include the Fox series Gang Related and the HBO series Westworld.